strimzi/proposals/050-unidirectional-topic-operator.md

 Because topics can be created directly in Kafka we need a mechanism for converting an unmanaged topic to a managed topic, aka "managing" the topic.
 This can easily be done by creating a matching `KafkaTopic`: The operator will attempt the `CreateTopics` request using the Kafka Admin client and if it receives a `TOPIC_ALREADY_EXISTS` error will proceed with reconciliation as it would for a `KafkaTopic` modification.
-That is, the configuration of the topic in Kafka will be changed to match the `KafkaTopic` (or fail for the same possible reasons and with the same error conditions in the `status` as can happy for any update).
+That is, the configuration of the topic in Kafka will be changed to match the `KafkaTopic` (or fail for the same possible reasons and with the same error conditions in the `status` as can happen for any update).

 ---